BeckyDTP/tagmechanic-sigil-plugin/README.md

 Files used for translations:
     > translations/template.ts

 To any potential volunteer translators: There's nothing terribly complicated.
 Just a bunch of strings strings that probably won't be changing much (if at all) in the future.
 Contact me if you're interested in translating the plugin.
-The gist is this: fork the repo; copy the template.ts file (in the translations folder) to tagmechanic_(pl|es|fr).ts (or whatever your language's code is) and use Qt's Linguist to translate the strings.
+The gist is this: fork the repo; copy the template.ts file (in the translations folder) to tagmechanicmod_(pl|es|fr).ts (or whatever your language's code is) and use Qt's Linguist to translate the strings.
 Then submit a pull request and I'll compile the language files for use in the plugin.

 License Information